rust-bitcoin/bip324/protocol/README.md

 The `futures` feature includes the high-level `AsyncProcotol` type which helps create and manage an encrypted channel.

 The lower-level `CipherSession` and `Handshake` types can be directly used by applications which require more control.
-The handshake performs the one-and-a-half round trip dance between the peers in order to generate secret materials.
-A successful handshake results in a packet handler which performs the encrypt and decrypt operations for the lifetime of the channel.
+The handshake performs the one-and-a-half round trip dance between the peers in order to generate secret materials and verify a channel.
+A successful handshake results in a cipher session which performs the encrypt and decrypt operations for the lifetime of the channel.

 ## Feature Flags